Mixed legal system of civil law (based on French civil law), Islamic law, and customary law.

 Listing rules

 To take part of the market, a security (share or bond) is registered in a compartment of the quotation of the BRVM.
-The stock exchange has two compartments for shares and a compartment for debenture loans.
+The stock exchange has three compartments for shares and a compartment for debenture loans.

 Key requirements for the first compartment are that the company candidate should: